 It's great that you want to start your own group, this page will help you through the whole process.
 First, it is a good idea to have a look at our current Societies and Clubs to see if there would be any overlap, as this is one of the things that could stop your group from existing.
 After that it is always good to reach out to the Vice President Societies and Sport, they can give you some advice around your group and also help you start the ratification process.

-Basically, to get ratified we ask you to do a little work around the area your group will cover, explain to us the reason behind your group and ask you to take a look at financial forecasts to make sure it can be successful.
+To get ratified we ask you to do a little work around the area your group will cover, explain to us the reason behind your group and ask you to take a look at financial forecasts to make sure it can be successful.
 We have put together two documents to help you do this:

-At any point during the process or after you can find help and support on our Groups portal, Freshdesk.
+At any point during the process or after you can find help and support on our Groups' portal, Freshdesk.